Ed94/gencpp/gen_c_library/Readme.md

 ## Generation structure

-1. Files are scaned or parsed
+1. Files are scanned in or parsed.
     * If they are parsed, its dude to requiring some changes to either naming, or adding additonal definitions (container generation, typedefs, etc).
 2. All scanned or parsed code is refactored (identifiers substs) and/or formatted.
 3. Singleheader generated.